Alessandra Ferri: American Ballet Theatre

 In 1985, Ferri left the Royal Ballet at the request of Mikhail Baryshnikov to become a Principal Dancer with American Ballet Theatre, under Baryshnikov's own direction.
 She stated that she needed a more rigorous training program that the company could provide.
 In 2007 she brought Roberto Bolle to dance opposite her in her farewell performance of Romeo and Juliet.

 La Scala Theatre Ballet

-In 1992, Ferri became a Guest Star of American Ballet Theatre and began a very close collaboration with La Scala Theatre Ballet, becoming recognised as Prima Ballerina Assoluta of the company.
+In 1992, Ferri became a Guest Star of the American Ballet Theatre and began a very close collaboration with La Scala Theatre Ballet, becoming recognised as Prima Ballerina Assoluta of the company.

 Return from retirement

 She returned to dance after retirement in 2013, starring in The Piano Upstairs at Spoleto.
 Performances since have included Lea in Cheri for Signature Theatre, The Raven for Gotham Chamber Opera and in Woolf Works with Royal Ballet.

 In June 2017, she appeared at the Royal Opera House in the ballet Marguerite and Armand.
 She has reprised her role in Woolf Works at the Royal Ballet in 2023 and at American Ballet Theater in 2024.